If you love hi-fi gear, you won’t love what you’re about to see.

 The moral of this story?
 DO NOT take beautiful, high-end hi-fi gear to cheap repairers, VCR and TV guys, gurus or people who make their own ‘brand’ of homemade amplifiers.
 It’s NEVER worth it, it only ever causes problems and in this case, it has written off yet another stunning piece of equipment.

 This amp carries a $50K+ replacement cost.
-Seriously, it’s NEVER worth trying to save a few hundred bucks, let alone with an irreplaceable piece like this.
-Forgive me, but I’m going to go out on a limb here and say that this was a stupid decision by whoever made it.
+It’s NEVER worth trying to save a few hundred bucks with an irreplaceable piece like this.
+Forgive me, but I’m going to go out on a limb here and say that this was a really stupid decision by whoever made it.
 Sorry.

 For reference, if a repairer seems too eager, not busy enough, not in possession of the right equipment, or unable to converse fluently on the topic of repairing your equipment, read between the lines and find someone else.
 There’s a reason why the people who should look at this are busy.